s4tb0y/i3_conf/README.md

 ![image](https://github.com/s4tb0y/i3_conf/assets/85163610/1c1b544d-69a5-4f10-a405-ef8916715880)

-## ALready on Ubuntu but if not -> Prerequirements:
+## Already on Ubuntu but if not -> Prerequirements:
 `pactl / sar`

 ## One line install command: